How to Advertise eBay Listings

-- Sellers choose which listings they want to be promoted either by choosing a category or individually selecting listings.
+- Sellers choose the listings they want to be promoted either by picking a category or selecting individual listings.

 - Sellers have access to data that shows ad performance and clicks, so they can adjust the promoted listings for maximum results.

-eBay offers promotion boxes, or graphic displays, to help advertise your items in your eBay Store.
-In promotion boxes, sellers can highlight featured items, announce specials, or describe a variety of ways to browse items. eBay offers 3 types of promotion boxes:
+eBay offers promotion boxes to help advertise items in a seller's eBay Store.
+The graphic displays can be used to highlight featured items, announce specials, or describe a variety of ways to browse items. eBay offers three types of promotion boxes:

-- Advertising specific items: Use this type to feature one or more of your Store items.
-Sellers can highlight items that are newly listed or ending soon, both of which get a boost in search.
-Choose items manually or allow eBay to feature your items automatically.
+- Advertising Specific Items: Sellers can use this type to feature on one or more of their store items.
+They can highlight items that are newly listed or ending soon, both of which get a boost in search.
+Sellers can choose items manually or allow eBay to feature their items automatically.

-- Provide links to other parts of your store: eBay says, "Use this type to give buyers alternative ways to find items in your Store.
-Custom links can point to a Store category, a custom page within your Store, another eBay page, or custom search results.
-You can also include clickable graphics or pictures that provide access to these other pages.
-Choose among predesigned graphics or provide your own.
-Graphics that don't fit the standard dimensions in a location are resized to fit."
+- Provide Links to Other Parts of Your Store: Sellers can give buyers alternative ways to find items in their store.
+Custom links can point to a store category, a custom page within the store, another eBay page, or custom search results.
+Sellers can also include clickable graphics or pictures that provide access to these other pages, using predesigned graphics or they can provide their own.

-- Design a custom promotion box: Create your own unique promotion box to show information like shipping and payment details, links to your email newsletter signup page, or your feedback page.
-Sellers can write their own HTML for the custom promotion boxes, but make sure it is mobile friendly.
-You don't want to do all the work to get a buyer to your listing then lose them because they can't read the listing on mobile.
+- Design a Custom Promotion Box: Create your own unique promotion box to show information like shipping and payment details, links to your email newsletter signup page, or your feedback page.
+Sellers can write their own HTML for the custom promotion boxes, but it must be mobile-friendly.
+You don't want to do all the work to get a buyer to your listing and then lose them because they can't read the listing on mobile.

 One other way to attract more business is to include international buyers in advertising efforts.
 While dealing with international sales might seem unappealing to some sellers because of shipping costs, eBay offers a Global Shipping Program.